 Hat Creek Radio Observatory is a cutting-edge radio astronomy, satellite tracking, and research services facility in a remote valley approximately 300 miles northeast of San Francisco, California.
 Surrounding mountains block interferences such as television and radio signals and cellular phone transmissions.

-Founded by the University of California, Berkeley, SRI has managed the facility since 2012 to study radio emissions from space.
+The observatory was founded by the University of California, Berkeley in the late 1950s.
+SRI International has managed the facility since 2012.
 The facility is available for use by the research community.

 The Observatory includes the Allen Telescope Array (ATA), a unique, flexible research instrument designed as a Large Number of Small Dishes (LNSD) array.
 Completed in 2007, the ATA was built by the SETI Institute and the University of California, with major funding from the Paul G. Allen Family Foundation.
 (View ATA specifications.)